srid/purescript-book-sources/chapter14.md

 ## Project Setup

-The project accompanying this chapter adds one new Bower dependency - the `purescript-free` library, which defines the _free monad_, one of the tools which we will by using.
+The project accompanying this chapter adds one new Bower dependency - the `purescript-free` library, which defines the _free monad_, one of the tools which we will be using.

-The source code for this project can be built using Grunt.
+We will test this chapter's project in PSCi.
+You will need to either create a test module to paste code snippets, or use multi-line mode with the `-m` flag.

 ## A HTML Data Type